HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Function button description:**

 - Deploy Cluster: Deploy a complete set of compute node clusters from 0.
-For details, please refer to the [Install And Deploy](install-and-deploy.md) document.
+For details, please refer to the [Installation and Deployment](installation-and-deployment.md) document.

 - Add Cluster: Manually add compute node cluster (the compute node has been deployed offline) information of HotDB Management